Guiding The Last Layer in Federated Learning with Pre-Trained Models: Introduction

-It is well known from the transfer learning literature that in some cases fine-tuning the entire model is necessary for best performance \citep{evci2022head2toe}.
-We thus propose a two-stage approach based on first deriving a powerful classification head (HeadTuning stage) and subsequently performing a full fine-tuning of the model (Fine-Tune stage).
-Such two-stage approaches have been applied in practice in the literature and have recently been studied theoretically in the transfer learning literature \citep{kumar2022fine,ren2023prepare}.
-They have been shown to give both improved performance in in-distribution and out-of-distribution settings~\citep{kumar2022fine}.
-In this work we highlight that the two-stage procedure can naturally lead to many advantages in FL setting: \textbf{(a)} the fine-tuning stage is more stable under averaging of heterogenous models, and \textbf{(b)} convergence of the fine-tuning stage is rapid (minimizing compute and communication cost).
-We will demonstrate that the HeadTuning stage can be very efficiently performed by using the nearest class means and using them to initialize a linear classifier (FedNCM-FT).
+We propose a two-stage approach based on first deriving a powerful classification head (HeadTuning stage) and subsequently performing a full fine-tuning of the model (Fine-Tune stage).
+Such two-stage approaches have been applied in practice and studied theoretically in the transfer learning literature \citep{kumar2022fine,ren2023prepare}.
+They have been shown to give improved performance in both in-distribution and out-of-distribution settings~\citep{kumar2022fine}.
+We highlight that the two-stage procedure can lead to many advantages in FL setting: (a) the fine-tuning stage is more stable when data is non-iid heterogeneous models, leading to substantial performance improvement (b) convergence of the fine-tuning stage is rapid (minimizing compute and communication cost)

+For the HeadTuning stage, our work highlights the Nearest Class Mean (NCM), a classical alternative to initialize the classification layer which we denote FedNCM in the federated case.
+FedNCM can be computed exactly and efficiently in the federated setting without violating privacy constraints and we will demonstrate that in many cases of interest, using FedNCM to tune the classification head (without a subsequent fine-tuning) can even outperform approaches considered in prior work with significant communication and computation costs savings.

-Our contributions in this work are: \begin{itemize} \item We provide empirical evidence that, for numerous downstream datasets, training only the classifier head proves to be an effective approach in FL settings. \item We present FedNCM, a straightforward FL method that significantly reduces communication costs when used as a standalone technique or as an initialization step for headtuning which leads to improved accuracy. \item We demonstrate that employing a two-stage process consisting of headtuning (e.g., via FedNCM) followed by fine-tuning results in faster convergence and higher accuracy without violating FL constraints.
-We further illustrate that it can address many key desiderata of FL: high accuracy, low communication, low computation, and robustness to high heterogeneity while being easier to tune in terms of hyperparameter selection. \end{itemize}
+Our contributions in this work are: \begin{itemize} \item We provide empirical evidence that, for numerous downstream datasets, training only the classifier head proves to be an effective approach in FL settings. \item We propose employing a two-stage process consisting of HeadTuning (\textit{e.g.}, via FedNCM or LP) followed by fine-tuning, results in faster convergence and higher accuracy without violating FL constraints.
+We further illustrate that it can address many key desiderata of FL: high accuracy, low communication, low computation, and robustness to high heterogeneity while being easier to tune in terms of hyperparameter selection. \item We present FedNCM, a straightforward FL HeadTuning method that significantly reduces communication costs when used, either as a stand alone technique, or as stage one (HeadTuning) in our proposed two stage process which leads to improved accuracy. \end{itemize}